 As part of your application you will also need to provide a viable research proposal.

 Months of entry

-We welcome applications for PhD research degrees in all aspects of criminology.
+We welcome applications for PhD research degrees in a wide range of criminological topics.
 For students who wish to study for a shorter period, we also offer a two-year MPhil research degree.

-As a research student you will be supervised by one or more of our academic staff, meeting them every couple of weeks to discuss your research (supervision via video-conferencing is available for students who are not based in Lancaster).
-Your supervisors will also give you guidance on preparing for conferences and writing for publication, as well as advice on academic and other careers.
-You will also undertake Faculty and School-based research training.
+As a research student you will be supervised by one or more of our academic staff, meeting with them periodically to discuss your research and progress (supervision via video-conferencing is available for students who are not based in Lancaster).
+Your supervisors are also able to give you guidance on preparing for conferences and writing for publication, as well as advice on academic and other careers.
+You will also undertake Faculty based research training.

-Criminology is researched and taught within Lancaster University Law School, which is a vibrant research environment where colleagues are engaged in all aspects of criminological research.
-You will be invited to attend the many guest lectures and seminars that we hold.
-We also host regular student-led seminars, arranged by the research students themselves for the discussion of work in progress.
+Criminology is researched and taught within Lancaster University Law School, which is a vibrant research environment where many colleagues are engaged in numerous aspects of criminological research.
+You will be invited to attend any guest lectures and seminars hosted by the School, as well as encouraged to join and participare in the activities of the Law School’s different research groups and centres.
+We also host student-led seminars, arranged by the research students themselves for the discussion of work in progress.

 Information for international students